balkin/nginx-docker-image/README.md

 # nginx-docker-image

-Nginx docker image.
-Works with ngx_pagespeed module to optimize the hosted websites
+Nginx with Google PageSpeed module (ngx_pagespeed).
+This image is optimized to pass the https://developers.google.com/speed/pagespeed/insights/

+Based on default nginx docker image, and fully compatible with it.